BoRuDar/configuration/README.md

 	-first_name		"Description (default: default_value)"
 ```
 And program execution will be terminated.
+#### Options for _NewFlagProvider_
+* WithFlagSet - set a custom FlagSet
+* WithErrorHandler - to catch and handle errors from the init phase (before actually getting data from flags)

 ### File provider
 Doesn't require any specific tags.
 JSON and YAML formats of files are supported.